jimomulloy/instrument/README.md

 # The Instrument - a Java project

-The "Instrument" is a project to develop a Java based application system based on a general purpose Signal Processing engine.
+The "Instrument" is a project to develop a Java based application system by building on a general purpose Signal Processing engine.
 In the first instance this platform provides a framework for the implementation of a Music Information Processing application.
+The aim is to deliver tools and capabilities that can be used to experiment creatively with musical sound by extracting, analysing and synthesising existing and new musical data features for a given input.

 The purpose of my doing this "side" project was to:
 * Strengthen and update my core Java skills as a calling card to employers, (hopefully you!)